district0x/d0x-libs/README.md

 `[contract-key event-key event-opts block-opts]`
 * `:from-block` You can explicitely configure from which block the past events will be retrieved
 * `:block-step` Size of block chunk when syncing past events (see [replay-past-events-in-order](https://github.com/district0x/district-server-smart-contracts#replay-past-events-in-order)).
+* `:crash-on-event-fail?` When set to true, will crash the server on a unhandled event exception.

 Let's see example of using this module:
 ```clojure